Sri Vyasaraja pratishtha first Hanuman

 blessings of the celestial powers -Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Sri Lakshmi Narayana Theertha stayed with Sri Svarnavarna Theertha in Srirangam and worshiped Sri Ranganatha.
 He heard pasurams in Tamil written by Alwars praising the various forms of Lord Vishnu being sung in Srirangam.
 Impressed by this, Sri Lakshmi Narayana Theertha translated 'harisarvothamatatwa' by Sri Madananda Theertha into Kannada, so that common people could experience the eternal bliss hidden in these works.
 Thus the common people were guided in understanding the philosophy advocated by Sri Madhvacharya.

-He is widely considered as the founder of Haridasa movement along with Narahari Tirtha.
-His songs and hymns, having signature "Ranga Vitthala" are simple worded and spiritually high in vernacular language, was no wonder appealing to the common people.
+He is widely considered the founder of the Haridasa movement along with Narahari Tirtha.
+His songs and hymns, having signature ‘Ranga Vitthala’ are simply worded and spiritually high in vernacular language, which was no wonder appealing to the common people.

 Srirangam to Mulbagal